-In 2017 the World Health Organization (WHO) published a document in which it listed the superbugs against which it is most urgent to develop new antibiotics.
-The category designated as being of critical priority brought together three groups of species different from each other, but with two common features.
-First, the Acinetobacter baumannii, the Pseudomonas aeruginosa and the Enterobacteriaceae family are all Gram-negative bacteria, so called because of the presence of a double cell membrane that does not stain with the so-called Gram stain and that hinders the action of antibiotics.
-Second, these three groups include variants resistant to carbapenems, a type of potent antibiotic that is usually held back as a last resort when all others have failed.
-Last April, the US Center for Disease Control (CDC) reported the detection in that country in 2017 of more than 200 strains of these microbes that the agency calls “nightmarish bacteria.”
-Recently, a strain resistant to carbapenems of the bacterium Klebsiella pneumoniae has been described that also resists colistin, an antibiotic that is only used in desperate cases due to its toxicity to the kidney.
+In 2017, the World Health Organization (WHO) published a document listing the superbugs for which the development of new antibiotics is most urgent.
+The category designated as being of critical priority brought together three groups of species that were different from each other, but with two common features.
+First, Acinetobacter baumannii, Pseudomonas aeruginosa and the Enterobacteriaceae family (which includes the E. coli mentioned above, along with others such as Klebsiella, Serratia and Proteus) are all Gram-negative bacteria, so called because of the presence of a double cell membrane that does not stain with the so-called Gram stain and hinders the action of antibiotics.

 Multi-resistant Staphylococcus epidermidis